Skip to main content

 • Predicting house prices based on square footage

-• Estimating temperature from weather data
+• Estimating temperatures from weather measurements

-• Forecasting sales from historical trends
+• Forecasting sales using historical data

 Types of Linear Regression